Chief Judge Rowan D. Wilson Concurrence in People v. Watkins Mentions NYCLA 18B Efforts to Increase Access to Justice

 Category: Statements & Letters

 People v.
-Watkins Cited by Judge Wilson as a Case Dealing with Inadequate Representation of Assigned Council
+Watkins Cited by Judge Wilson as a Case Dealing with Inadequate Representation of Assigned Counsel

 In a decision last week in People v.
 Watkins, a case dealing with allegedly inadequate representation of assigned counsel in a criminal case, Chief Judge Wilson authored a concurring opinion in which he noted the “acute and chronic lack of funding” for indigent defense and the “patchwork,” “dysfunctional” and “haphazard” way in which such defense historically has been provided in New York.
 He also pointed out similar problems in related areas such as Family Court defense, which “remains in acute crisis.”
 The same is true in Housing Court and elsewhere.